Rotator Cuff Surgery FAQ’s

-If your orthopedic surgeon has recommended surgery to repair a torn rotator cuff you probably have a lot of questions what to expect and recovery time.
+If your orthopedic surgeon has recommended surgery to repair a torn rotator cuff, you probably have a lot of questions about what to expect and recovery time.
 Do I need to take time off work?
 Can I drive my kids to school?
 Will it hurt?

-Being prepared before your surgery can actually help you recover faster as your less likely to attempt every day tasks that might push your shoulder beyond its limits or delay healing.
-Find out what to expect so you an enlist the help you need.
+Being prepared before your surgery can actually help you recover faster as you’re less likely to attempt every day tasks that might push your shoulder beyond its limits, which can delay healing.
+Find out what to expect so you can enlist the help you need.

 Rotator Cuff Surgery

-Most arthroscopic shoulder surgeries are performed in a hospital or surgery center as an outpatient procedure, meaning patients can go home the same day, although they will not be able to drive themselves home and may need someone to help them get in and out of the car.
+Most arthroscopic shoulder surgeries are performed in a hospital or surgery center as an outpatient procedure, meaning patients can go home the same day.
+However, they will not be able to drive themselves home and may need someone to help them get into and out of a car.

 After surgery you will keep your arm in a sling for 3-6 weeks to help keep your shoulder as still as possible and keep the weight of your arm off the tendon.
 There will be some pain and your doctor will provide instructions for pain relief before you go home.
 Once at home you will be instructed to apply ice packs frequently, which also helps reduce pain and swelling.